Chiesi Farmaceutici

 Chiesi Farmaceutici S.p.A. is an Italian family controlled global pharmaceutical company based in Parma, Emilia-Romagna.
-Chiesi has 30 affiliates in the world, nearly 6,389 total employees and provides medicines to patients in 90 nations.
-Chiesi currently has revenues of 2.229 billion euros.
-According to 2020 official data from the European Patent Office (EPO), Chiesi Group, with 38 patents filed, is confirmed the first Italian Pharmaceutical Company and fourth among Italian Companies across all sectors for filing the highest number of patents.
+Chiesi has 31 affiliates in the world, nearly 6,500 total employees and provides medicines to patients in 100 nations.
+Chiesi currently has revenues of 3 billion euros.
+According to 2020 official data from the European Patent Office (EPO), Chiesi Group, with 42 patents filed, is confirmed as the first Italian Pharmaceutical Company and third among Italian Companies across all sectors for filing the highest number of patents.

 In June 2019, Chiesi became a certified B Corporation, thus choosing to adopt a new legal status under US and Italian law.
-This ensures Chiesi a legal protection to pursue a business model placing social and environmental values on equal footing with profits.
+This ensures Chiesi legal protection to pursue a business model placing social and environmental values on equal footing with profits.

 Following the acquisition, in 1999, of Huddersfield based Trinity Pharmaceuticals, Chiesi has also had a significant presence in Manchester, United Kingdom.

 History

 Established in 1935, Chiesi concentrates primarily on developing respiratory, neonatological and rare disease drugs, along with those for treating muscular and skeletal conditions.

 Historical therapeutic solutions are a cortisone preparation indicated for asthma, allergic rhinitis and airway inflammation, launched in 1979, and a surfactant life-saving treatment for premature babies, developed by two researchers at Karolinska Institutet, Tore Curstedt and Bengt Robertson.

 In the rare disease area, a treatment for moderate to severe limbal stem cell deficiency (LSCD), developed by the researchers Michele De Luca and Graziella Pellegrini, was the first stem cell therapy to be approved in Europe.
 As well as developing drugs in-house, Chiesi has a policy of developing drugs in collaboration with pharmaceutical businesses outside Italy.

 Chiesi's operations regarding neonatological drugs have come under criticism for patenting drugs that Chiesi has not been instrumental in developing.
 Because of this behavior, some of Europe's neonatology wards have experienced economic hardships.

-The company holds over 4,000 international patents for more than 200 patents families, and employs approximately 944 people dedicated to Research and Development activities, including regulatory in the R&D centers in Parma (Italy), France, United Kingdom, Sweden, USA, Canada and China.
+The company holds over 4,000 international patents for more than 200 patent families and employs approximately 944 people dedicated to Research and Development activities, including regulatory in the R&D centers in Parma (Italy), France, United Kingdom, Sweden, USA, Canada and China.